raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

 At freezing point, this program will not print "Hello" and instead will crash with a `ZeroDivisionError`.
 ---/collapse---

-One way to handle this potential situation is to catch the zero case early:
+One way to handle this situation is to catch the zero case early:

 ```python
 if sense.get_temperature() != 0: